Exact Dimensionality Selection for Bayesian PCA: Exact dimensionality selection for PPCA under a normal-gamma prior

 \subsection{Choosing hyperparameters}

 To obtain a closed-form expression of the marginal likelihood, we have shown that it is sufficient to assume that $b=\phi/2$.
+This constraint, which appeared quite arbitrarily for the sake of mathematical convenience, has the benefit of not being too limiting.
+Indeed, since the other parameter of the gamma prior is unconstrained, the prior variances of the loading matrix and the noise variance remain untied by the constraint, and may be chosen independently.
 Two hyperparameters remain henceforth to be tuned: the shape parameter of the gamma prior $a$ and the precision hyperparameter $\phi$.
 We developed data-driven heuristics for this purpose.

 A first observation is that, when $d$ grows, $\sigma$ is expected to decay because the signal part of the model can be more expressive.
-This prior information can be distilled into the model by roughly centering the gamma priors on estimates of $\hat{\sigma}$.
-More precisely, our heuristic is to choose $a$ such that $\mathbb{E}(\sigma) \propto \hat{\sigma}$ for each $d$.
+This prior information can be distilled into the model by roughly centering the gamma priors on estimates of $\hat{\sigma}$ {(note that this rationale is close to the one of \citealp{hoff2007model}).} More precisely, our heuristic is to choose $a$ such that $\mathbb{E}(\sigma) \propto \hat{\sigma}$ for each $d$.
 In order for $\phi$ to control the diffusiveness of both the loading matrix and the variance, we specifically made the choice $a=\hat{\sigma}^2/\phi$.
 In our experiments, we chose the ML estimator $\hat{\sigma}=\sigma_\textup{ML}$ (which is the mean of the $p-d$ smallest eigenvalues of the covariance matrix, see \citealp{tipping1999}) but more complex estimates may be considered \citep{passemier}.